ASTHA-Lab/HOACS/README.md

 **"On the Security of Lightweight Homomorphic Obfuscation for Protecting Secrets Against Hardware Trojans"**

-*IACR Transactions on Cryptographic Hardware and Embedded Systems*
+*Accepted to IACR Transactions on Cryptographic Hardware and Embedded Systems (CHES 2026)*

 ---